Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Wireguard add firewall rule

-Once the rules have been added successfully check that the default rule is set to drop then click Save changes and Enable firewall to confirm.
+Once the rules have been added successfully, check that the default rule is set to drop, then click Save Changes and Enable firewall to confirm.

 Generating private and public keys

-For the use in WireGuard, the server and each client must generate their own key pair and then exchange public keys.
+For the use in WireGuard, the server and each client must generate their key pair and then exchange public keys.

 cd /etc/wireguard